 It seems confusing - what should I concentrate on?

 The most important thing for a beginner to do is to learn how to fall easily and confidently.
 Then you can enjoy flying around the mat with the rest of us.

 What should I avoid?

 Over-enthusiasm usually results in beginner burnout or injury.
-Aikido is a long-time study.
+Aikido is a marathon, not a sprint.
 Have patience and let your body adapt.

 What can I study at home?

 - Jo are slender wooden staffs that come up to your armpit or shoulder.